twilio-labs/twiml-i18n/readme.md

 ## License

-This project is open-source and available under the Apach 2.0 License.
+This project is open-source and available under the MIT License.

 ## Contributions